-Figure 6.
-Daily sign-ups to take action with AR in April 2023.
-Sign-ups showed explosive increases just before the GN protest and when the Daily Mail leaked AR's plans to disrupt the GN.
+Figure 8.
+Daily sign-ups to take action with AR in April 2023, using their Action Network activist sign-up data.
+Sign-ups showed heightened sign-ups just before the GN protest and when the Daily Mail leaked AR's plans to disrupt the GN.

-Going beyond sign-ups, which may or may not lead to direct participation, direct financial donations to AR indicate that someone is not only interested, but wants to support AR's endeavors.
-Looking at direct donations, we see a substantial peak right after the protest, after which daily donations slowly return to their usual levels (Figure 7, top panel).
-Zooming out to the whole year of 2023 so far, it is clear that these levels of daily donations are very rare, reinforcing the idea that they were sparked by the protest (see Figure 7, bottom panel).
+Going beyond sign-ups, which may or may not lead to direct participation, direct financial donations to AR indicate that someone is not only interested, but wants to support AR's endeavours.
+Looking at direct donations, we see a substantial peak right after the protest, after which daily donations slowly return to their usual levels (Figure 9, top panel).
+Zooming out to the whole year of 2023 so far, it is clear that these levels of daily donations are very rare, reinforcing the idea that they were sparked by the protest (see Figure 9, bottom panel).

-Figure 7.
+Figure 9.
 Daily direct donations to AR.
 Top panel: Donations in April 2023 show a strong peak right after the GN protest (15 April).
 Bottom panel: Donations in 2023 up until August 9, 2023.
+Calculated using data from AR's Chuffed crowdfunder.